 Each instruction specifies two accumulators to supply operands to the function generator, which performs the function specified by bits 5-7 of the instruction.
-The function generator also produces a carry bit whose value depends upon three quantities: an initial value specified by the instruction, the function performed, and the result obtained.
+The function generator also produces a carry bit whose value depends upon three quantities: an initial value specified by the instruction, the inputs, and the function performed.
 The initial value may be derived from the previous value of the carry bit, or the instruction may specify an independent value.